 Order of Visitation: An order issued by a judge, determining the schedule and conditions of visitation of non-custodial parents.
 Also called parenting time.

-Order to Show Cause: A court order directing someone to appear in court on a specific time and date in order to explain why a particular order should not be made.
+Order to Show Cause: A court order directing someone to appear in court on a specific time and date in order to explain why a particular order should or should not be made.

 P